Timeless Blend - Page 2

 "That said, new is sometimes more practical.
 When we needed a sofa for our living room, we saw many vintage sofas we liked, but they all needed reupholstering.
 The hassle and cost didn't seem worthwhile, so we bought new, choosing the period-appropriate Bantam Sofa, [a contemporary design] from Design Within Reach."

-Most of the couple's favorite pieces are both vintage and new.
+Most of the couple's favorite pieces were both vintage and new.
 Among them are four early-'50s Eames shell chairs, a Lane surfboard coffee table, Modernica case-study planters, and a collection of George Nelson Bubble Lamps.

 Keep in touch with the Eichler Network.
 SUBSCRIBE to our free e-newsletter